First Time User? Sign Up Now

 Loss of imprinting or gene methylation is rarely found at other loci, supporting the specificity of loss of imprinting at 11p15.5.
 Interestingly, Wilms tumor in Asian children, which occur at a lower incidence than in European children, is not associated with either nephrogenic rests or IGF2 loss of imprinting.

 Additional genes and chromosomal alterations that have been implicated in the pathogenesis and biology of Wilms tumor include the following:

 In an analysis of FH Wilms tumor from 1,114 patients from NWTS-5 (COG-Q9401/NCT00002611), 28% of the tumors displayed 1q gain.

 These conflicting results may arise from the greater prognostic significance of 1q gain described above.
-Loss of heterozygosity of 16q and 1p loses significance as independent prognostic markers in the presence of 1q gain.
-However, in the absence of 1q gain, loss of heterozygosity of 16q and 1p retains their adverse prognostic impact.
-The loss of heterozygosity of 16q and 1p appears to arise from complex chromosomal events that result in 1q loss of heterozygosity or 1q gain.
+LOH of 16q and 1p loses significance as independent prognostic markers in the presence of 1q gain.
+However, in the absence of 1q gain, LOH of 16q and 1p retains their adverse prognostic impact.
+The LOH of 16q and 1p appears to arise from complex chromosomal events that result in 1q LOH or 1q gain.
 The change in 1q appears to be the critical tumorigenic genetic event.